Planning-Inspectorate/appeal-planning-decision/packages/forms-web-app/src/dynamic-forms/docs/enforcement-lpaq-journey.md

 ## Site access

-- radio `/inspector-access-appeal-site/` Might the inspector need access to the appellant’s land or property?
+- radio `/inspector-access-appeal-site/` Will the inspector need access to the appellant’s land or property?

 ## Appeal process